February 13, 2017

 Size: 57mm diameter MM: Whitehead & Hoag

-There may have been a different radiator emblem when the company was reorganized as the American Underslung Company in 1914 but I cannot confirm this.
+It is unlikely, but there may have been a different radiator emblem when the company was reorganized as the American Underslung Company in 1914 but I cannot confirm this.
 Please send details, if you have this emblem, in order to update this post.

 No comments: